Language Games in Technological Innovation

 Few people know buzzwords are pawns on the board in the games of sales and influence.

-There is a divide in how people talk between people who build technological solutions and those who sell these solutions or visions of such solutions.
+There is a divide in how people talk.
+The devide is between those who build technological solutions and those who sell these solutions or visions of such solutions.

 When people talk about “innovation” and “disruption” it is a game to instil external motivation.
 Some people speak about innovation to fuel ambitions towards building empires or creating unicorns.
 Other people talk about radical change to chase people towards an unstated agenda: buy my product, pay for my services or join my following.
 Few people know buzzwords are pawns on the board in the games of sales and influence.